aldwinb/messaging-topics/README.md

 ### How do I run the ecosystem? ###

 ```
-bash simulation.bash
+bash simulation.bash [number_of_messages]
 ```

-This is going to start publish-subscribe simulation (using Docker containers).
+This is going to start a publish-subscribe simulation (using Docker containers).
-It only publishes 1 message at the moment, and then stop the simulation.
+It will publish the number of messages passed (or 100 messages if not supplied).
 Logs can be viewed in the stopped Docker containers.